 Skip to main content

-An Object Storage bucket access policy is a JSON object that defines access to operations, and the objects for the bucket it’s assigned to.
-Bucket access policies are applied to an individual bucket, and are used to control access to the resources inside the bucket.
-Before setting a bucket access policy, you must set at least one organization access policy for your organization to access the bucket.
+This page shows bucket owners and administrators how to create and update bucket access policies for CoreWeave AI Object Storage buckets.
+Use these policies to control which principals can perform which actions on a specific bucket and its objects.
+An Object Storage bucket access policy is a JSON object that defines access to operations and the objects for the bucket it’s assigned to.
+Each bucket access policy applies to an individual bucket and controls access to the resources inside the bucket.
+Before you set a bucket access policy, you must set at least one organization access policy for your organization to access the bucket.
 Bucket access policies are evaluated after organization access policies.
-You can set bucket access policies programmatically using the S3-compatible API with standard S3 tools like aws s3api or s3cmd, or using the CoreWeave Terraform provider.
-Although you can set organization access policies in the Cloud Console, bucket access policies cannot be set in the Cloud Console.
+You can set bucket access policies programmatically with the S3-compatible API using standard S3 tools like aws s3api or s3cmd, or with the CoreWeave Terraform provider.
+Although you can set organization access policies in the Cloud Console, you can’t set bucket access policies there.

 Prerequisites

 Only principals from the bucket’s owning organization can set or update its bucket access policy.
-Cross-organization users cannot modify bucket policies, even if they have other permissions on the bucket.
+Cross-organization users can’t modify bucket policies, even if they have other permissions on the bucket.

 Find your Org ID